buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 ADD A LINK TO A REPO HERE WITH SOME EXAMPLES.
 OR THIS COULD BE A NOTIST DECK.
 REGARDLESS, IT’S ONE OF THE BOOK’S ASSOCIATED FILES.

+**Something that's worth touching upon here is the idea of an Interface Inventory (mention Brad Frost).**

 Each pattern has:

 - a clear name;